As a new parent, there comes a point where you finally feel like you’ve figured things out and have found your groove.

 A few signs of teething include a swollen spot on the gum, lots of drooling, and chewing on everything.

-Although teething is bad, I’m starting to think that ear infections are a lot worse.
+Although teething is bad, I’m starting to think that ear infections are even worse.
 Almost any time our baby is suddenly extremely fussy, especially all night long, this is usually the culprit.

-Although this common cause of a super grumpy baby isn’t age-related, ear infections are very common in kids and over 80% of kids will have an ear infection before age 3 (and many will have multiple!).
+Although this common cause of a super grumpy baby isn’t age-related, ear infections are very common in kids.
+In fact, over 80% of kids will have an ear infection before age 3 (and many will have multiple!).

 Pain from ear infections is often worse when chewing, sucking a bottle, or laying down because this is when the pressure is the highest.
 This is why your baby might suddenly be super fussy at night and cry way more often than normal.